adpushup/ApMobileSDKDemo/InstreamAdExampleWithApExoPlayer/README.md

 # Generate VAST Tag for custom Players.

-When you are using an custom video player and integrating **ApExoPlayer** isn’t possible, you can use Ap Mobile SDK’s `generateVastTag()` method.
+When you are using an custom video player and integrating **ApPlayer** isn’t possible, you can use Ap Mobile SDK’s `generateVastTag()` method.
 This generate VAST Tag for your player in real time.

 Example: